PaddlePaddle/docs/docs/api_guides/low_level/layers/sequence_en.rst

 7. sequence_enumerate
 ---------------------
-This layer takes a LodTensor of sequences as input and also specifies the length of a :code:`win_size`.
+This layer takes a DenseTensor of sequences as input and also specifies the length of a :code:`win_size`.
 This layer will take a subsequence of length :code:`win_size` in all sequences and combine them into a new sequence.

  Please refer to :ref:`api_fluid_layers_sequence_enumerate`

 8. sequence_reshape
 -------------------
-This layer requires a LoDTensor of sequences as input, and you need to specify a :code:`new_dim` as the dimension of the new sequence.
+This layer requires a DenseTensor of sequences as input, and you need to specify a :code:`new_dim` as the dimension of the new sequence.
 The layer will reshape each sequence in the mini batch to the dimension given by new_dim.
 Note that the length of each sequence will be changed (so does the LoD information) to accommodate the new shape.

  Please refer to :ref:`api_fluid_layers_sequence_reshape`